 So in this article, we give you some of the best video ad solutions to help your brand stand out.
 Here are seven smart and unique types of video content you need to add to your marketing strat, stat.

 7 Styles & Types of Smart Video Content to Use for Your Marketing

-To start off this list, we’re going to talk about one of our favorite video formats — the video explainer.
-In simplest terms, video explainers tell potential customers why your product or service is needed.
+To start off this list, we’re going to talk about one of our favorite video formats — the explainer video.
+In simplest terms, explainer videos tell potential customers why your product or service is needed.

 In the video, we illustrate how a certain company works using a fictional anecdote, one that people can relate to easily.
 It sends a powerful message regarding “the power of the network” and the people who might benefit from it.

 Through this anecdotal approach, you can bridge your message to your target audience in an impactful way.